josbeir/cakephp-docs-md/docs/3/en/development/dispatch-filters.md

 While powerful, dispatcher filters have the potential to make your application more difficult to maintain.
 Filters are an extremely powerful tool when used wisely and adding response handlers for each URL in your app is not a good use for them.
-Keep in mind that not everything needs to be a filter; `Controllers` and `Components` are usually a more accurate choice for adding any request handling code to your app.
+Keep in mind that not everything needs to be a filter; <span class="title-ref">Controllers</span> and
+<span class="title-ref">Components</span> are usually a more accurate choice for adding any request handling
+code to your app.